-- 1. The primary function of the Audit Committee (the "Committee") of Intrepid Metals Corp. ("Intrepid" or the "Company") is to oversee the accounting and financial reporting processes of the Company and the audits of the Company's financial statements and to exercise the responsibilities and duties set forth below, including, but not limited to, assisting the Board in fulfilling its responsibilities in reviewing financial disclosures and internal controls over financial reporting; monitoring the system of internal control; monitoring the Company are listed and applicable Canadian securities laws (collectively, the "Applicable Requirements"); selecting the external auditors for shareholder approval; reviewing the qualifications, independence and performance of the Company's financial management; and identifying, evaluating and monitoring the management of the Company's principal risks impacting financial reporting .
+- 1. The primary function of the Audit Committee (the "Committee") of Intrepid Metals Corp. ("Intrepid" or the "Company") is to oversee the accounting and financial reporting processes of the Company and the audits of the Company's financial statements and to exercise the responsibilities and duties set forth below, including, but not limited to, assisting the Board in fulfilling its responsibilities in reviewing financial disclosures and internal controls over financial reporting; monitoring the system of internal control; monitoring the Company's compliance with the binding requirement of any stock exchanges on which the securities of the Company are listed and applicable Canadian securities laws (collectively, the "Applicable Requirements"); selecting the external auditors for shareholder approval; reviewing the qualifications, independence and performance of the external auditor; reviewing the qualifications, independence and performance of the Company's financial management; and identifying, evaluating and monitoring the management of the Company's principal risks impacting financial reporting.
 The Committee also assists the Board with the oversight of the financial strategies and overall risk management. - 2.
 The Committee is not responsible for: planning or conducting audits; certifying or determining the completeness or accuracy of the Company's financial statements or that the financial statements are in accordance with generally accepted accounting principles or international financial reporting standards, as applicable; or guaranteeing the report of the Company's external auditor.
 The fundamental responsibility for the Company's financial statements and disclosure rests with management and the external auditor.